ibroneb/ai-event-matching/README.md

 This project demonstrates a basic AI-based event recommendation engine using TensorFlow.
 It uses a neural network with embeddings to learn match scores between users and campus events based on historical interaction data.

 >Note: This sample implementation is inspired by a proprietary matching system I developed during a previous internship.
-All data and code here are synthetic and for demonstration purposes only.
+All data are synthetic and for demonstration purposes only.

 ## Features
 - User and event embeddings